CPHS/OPHS Glossary of Terms

 A pattern of noncompliance that indicates an inability or unwillingness

-to comply with the requirements of an applicable law, regulation,
+to comply with the requirements of an applicable law, regulation, or

 Continuation Review: